 Precision Sim Engineering GPX

 These line up perfectly with those on the Precision Sim Engineering GPX sim racing wheel.
-We have talked in depth about this wheel in our article here, as it is the top choice for F1 sim racers with a big budget.
+We have talked in depth about this wheel in our article on the best F1 wheels, as it is the top choice for F1 sim racers with a big budget.
 We say this as the wheel costs a few thousand dollars, and they are tough to get your hands on as they are made to order, so they really are only for serious sim racers.

 But this is the kind of quality you need if you are looking to perform at the top of sim racing, or if you are used to using the real thing like Nico is.
 It is unclear what pedals or wheelbase he uses, but it is most likely a set of load cell pedals at least and a direct drive wheelbase.

 Nico Rosberg has put a lot of focus into his YouTubechannel since retiring from F1 in 2016.
 He has plenty of videos covering a range of different activities, and although it has been going since 2011, only recently has he started showing off his sim racing skills in his track analysis series.
 In this series, he uses a Precision Sim Engineering GPX steering wheel.